Vince Irwin

 Vincent Michael Irwin (4 February 1899 – 29 May 1959) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL) during the 1920s.

 Family

-The son of John Irwin and Margaret Irwin, née Humphries, Vincent Michael Irwin was born in West Melbourne, Victoria on 4 February 1899.
+The youngest of 11 children of John Irwin and Mary Irwin, née Humphries, Vincent Michael Irwin was born in West Melbourne, Victoria on 4 February 1899.

 He married Dora Peters in 1921.

 Football

 North Melbourne (VFA)

 Irwin played a total of 43 games with North Melbourne in the Victorian Football Association (VFA) over three seasons (1919–1921), and scored 34 goals.

 Essendon (VFL)

 Along with a number of other North Melbourne footballers, including Syd Barker, Charlie Hardy, Ralph Gardiner, and Tommy Jenkins—who, upon the (1921) disbandment of North Melbourne, in anticipation of the (eventually unsuccessful) proposed merge of the North Melbourne VFA club into the VFL club Essendon—Irwin moved to Essendon.

 Irwin started his career as a defender, and played in the back pocket when Essendon won the 1923 premiership.

 In 1924, he moved from the backline to the forward pocket, kicking 10 goals against St Kilda, at Windy Hill, on 14 June 1924.
 He finished 1924 with 28 goals and in 1925 and 1926 kicked 27 and 30 goals, respectively.
 In total, Irwin played 78 games for Essendon, kicking 102 goals, and was a four-time Victorian interstate representative.